David Montgomery Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Matchup vs. Minnesota

-- Over his five career matchups against them, Montgomery has averaged 74.4 rushing yards against the Vikings, 1.9 more than his over/under in Sunday's game.
+- Over his five career matchups against the Vikings, Montgomery averaged 74.4 rushing yards per game, 1.9 more yards than his over/under in Sunday's game.

-- Montgomery, in five matchups against the Vikings, has run for a TD twice (including multiple scores in one game).

 - The Vikings have the NFL's 27th-ranked defense against the run, giving up 133.3 yards per game.